sonian/rails-react-base/README.md

 If you need to access the command line of the running container, run `bin/docker-bash`.

+You can lint the source code of the app with `bin/docker-lint`.

 If you're on Linux, install Docker and Docker Compose.